Skip to main content

 Why does Boulogne-Billancourt attract expatriate families?

-Boulogne-Billancourt combines immediate proximity to Paris (metro lines 9 and 10, tramway T2), quality schools (including bilingual schools), green spaces (Bois de Boulogne, Parc de Billancourt), and more spacious apartments than inner Paris for an equivalent budget, around 8,000 to 9,500 euros/sqm compared to 10,000 to 12,000 euros in the neighbouring 16th.
+Boulogne-Billancourt combines immediate proximity to Paris (métro lines 9 and 10, tramway T2), good schools (including bilingual ones), green space (Bois de Boulogne, Parc de Billancourt), and more generous flats than inner Paris for the same budget, around 8,000 to 9,500 euros/sqm against 10,000 to 12,000 euros in the neighbouring 16th.

 Can a property hunter search in both Paris and the suburbs?

-At Home Select, our property hunters cover inner Paris and the inner suburbs, including Boulogne-Billancourt, Neuilly-sur-Seine, Levallois-Perret, and Saint-Mande.
-This dual coverage allows for objective comparison of options and finding the best value based on the client's priorities.
+At Home Select, our property hunters cover inner Paris and the inner suburbs, including Boulogne-Billancourt, Neuilly-sur-Seine, Levallois-Perret and Saint-Mandé.
+This dual coverage allows an objective comparison of options and helps find the best value against the client's priorities.

 What budget for a 4-room apartment with terrace in Boulogne-Billancourt?

-A 4-room apartment of 85 to 100 sqm with terrace in Boulogne-Billancourt sells for between 800,000 and 1,100,000 euros in 2025.
-Properties with terraces are rare and represent less than 5% of the available supply, which justifies a premium of 10 to 15% compared to properties without outdoor space.
+A four-room flat of 85 to 100 sqm with a terrace in Boulogne-Billancourt sells for between 800,000 and 1,100,000 euros in 2025.
+Properties with terraces are rare, less than 5% of available supply, which justifies a premium of 10 to 15% over those without outdoor space.